ecavazos/mynute/README.md

 or on heroku.
 Currently, it's secured using HTTP basic auth, but I plan to add support for warden in a future version.

+There aren't any screens available for managing user, client or project data.
+There is, however, a *db/seeds.rb* and a rake task that you can use for seeding a fresh install.

 ![Screenshot of Mynute](http://github.com/ecavazos/mynute/raw/master/public/images/mynute_ss.png)

 TODO